davidad/davidad.github.io/source/_posts/2014-02-28-python-to-scheme-to-assembly-1.markdown

 imitation) _or stack-driven recursion_, the two options `gcc` appears to pick from when dealing with various ways to code a list traversal.

-Actually, the real point I'm trying to make here is **I can naturally do named let in assembly, and that's one of the many reasons working in assembly makes me happy**.
+Actually, the real point I'm trying to make here is that, **unlike in C, I can naturally do named let directly in assembly, and that's one of the many reasons working in assembly makes me happy**.

 <a name="recursion"></a>
-## Addendum: What's so great about recursion, anyway?
+## Appendix: What's so great about recursion, anyway?

 For me, the most important point in favor of a recursive representation is that I find it easier to reason about **correctness** that way.